 Flexibility is one of my greatest strengths with gameplay programming is my speciality as I love to experiment, to tweak and to improve.
 I have supported senior/lead developers in their tasks, led small teams, mentored and trained multiple developers throughout my career.

-The strive to to be better is always there and as mentioned, I am good but not the best.
-I learn what I can from peers, reading materials, video lectures and existing projects.
+The strive to to be better is always there and I learn what I can from peers, reading materials, video lectures and existing projects.
 It’s only gotten easier in recent years with more and more free material being made available online and with sites like TED talks, there is always something for me to be inspired by and research further into.

 I also intend to go a step further and actively mentor and direct a small team made up of students from January 2014 to develop a small open source mobile game.
 This gives me the opportunity to pass on my knowledge and experience to the next potential generation of developers and it gives them a decent sized portfolio piece to use as a demonstration of their skills.